theNewDynamic/hugo-module-tnd-imgix/README.md

       q: 95
 ```

-Defaults can be passed using the mapped arguments (`width`, `quality` etc...)
+Defaults can be passed using the mapped keys discussed above (`width`, `quality` etc...)

-### Allowed Extensions
+#### Allowed Extensions

-You can define a list of extension for which the module will apply transformation with the `allowed_extensions` key.
+The `allowed_extensions` key lets you define a list of extensions for which the module will apply transformations.
+This is to make sure no transformation is applied to a PDF for example.

-Defaults is as followed:
+Defaults are as followed:
 ```yaml
 params:
   imgix: